Smoothness Errors in Dynamics Models and How to Avoid Them: Simulated Heat Diffusion Further Details and Results

 \paragraph{Results.} We see in \cref{fig:truncation} the effect of Taylor series truncation on the unitarity of the network.
 In particular, we observe that the KL divergence between the two distributions decreases exponentially with the number of terms.
 This is to be expected, we know from Taylor's theorem that a truncation at term $t$ gives truncation error $\mathcal{O}\left(\frac{\left[\lVert \mathbf{AXW}\rVert_{\mathbf{O}}\right]^{t+1} \lVert\mathbf{X}\rVert_2}{(t+1)!}\right)$ where $\mathbf{\lVert \cdot \rVert}_{\mathbf{O}}$ is the operator norm.
 Furthermore, works such as \citet{ferrandi2022homogeneous} and \citet{dong2023rayleigh} show theoretically that small truncation errors will not compound into large deviations in the Rayleigh quotient.
 For details on the relevant propositions from \citet{ferrandi2022homogeneous} and \citet{dong2023rayleigh}, see \cref{sec:sensitivity_more_details}.

-In the supplementary material we include a video that shows the evolving Rayleigh quotient distribution as we increase $\mathbf{T_{\rm max}}$. \cref{fig:truncation} is also clickable and links to the same video in our anonymous artifact.
+In our \href{https://github.com/EdwardBerman/rayleigh_analysis/tree/main/sup_mat}{GitHub repository} we include a video that shows the evolving Rayleigh quotient distribution as we increase $\mathbf{T_{\rm max}}$. \cref{fig:truncation} is also clickable and links to the same video in our anonymous artifact.